 The availability of a new product in a store creates an informative spillover that extends past the store itself through word-of-mouth advertising.
-Because of this spillover, each retailer is able to extract a slotting fee from the manufacturer, at product introduction.
-Slotting fees may discourage innovation by an incumbent or an entrant and in turn harm consumer surplus and welfare.
-We further show that a manufacturer is likely to pay lower slotting fees when it can heavily advertize or when it faces a larger buyer.
-Finally, we prove that our results hold when introducing retail competition, when firms are forward looking and when the innovator is a potential entrant rather than an incumbent.
+Because of this spillover, each retailer is able to extract a slotting fee from the manufacturer at product introduction.
+Slotting fees may discourage innovation by the manufacturer and, in turn, reduce consumer surplus and social welfare.
+A manufacturer is more likely to pay lower slotting fees when it can advertise more heavily, or when it faces a larger buyer.
+These results are robust to variations in retail competition, firms’ discount factors, and the identity of the innovating firm.

 KeyWords: Buyer Power, Innovation, Informative Advertising, Slotting Fees.